 The New Year is an opportune time for re-evaluating employee pay.
 Last year, we saw drastic changes to cost of living and increased wages from major corporations.
 To maintain quality candidates, increase recruitment, and improve retention, consider whether it’s time to raise your employee wages.

-In 2021, the United States hit a record inflation rate of 6.8%—the highest it’s been since 1982—and it’s projected to continue increasing.
+In 2022, the United States hit a record inflation rate of 7%—the highest it’s been since 1982.
 On top of this, the light industrial industry has been experiencing a labor shortage for many years.
-Offering competitive wages can help staffing agencies attract and retain candidates.
-It also helps address the labor shortage and boost the economy.
+Offering competitive wages can support staffing agencies in attracting and retaining candidates, help fill much-needed gaps in the labor market, and boost the economy.

 To get an idea about what a living wage is based on your location, check out the Living Wage calculator from MIT.

 Members of the American Staffing Association can use their wage tool to view wage estimates for 800 occupations nationwide.

 5. Secure payroll funding to improve your agency’s cashflow